frameworklori/semantic-trust-curve/README.md

 STC rejects these methods and instead adopts:

 ### **🟣 Semantic-First Trust Assessment**

 Trust is measured from:

-- How the user responds
+How the user responds
-- How directly他 answers
+How directly they answer
-- Whether他提出反饋
+Whether they offer feedback
-- 對話的韌性與持續性
+The resilience and continuity of the dialogue
-- Whether他主動 ask deeper questions
+Whether they proactively ask deeper questions
-- Whether他接受或質疑引用的來源
+Whether they accept or challenge cited sources

-All signals come from *language*, not behavior.
+All signals come from language, not behavior.

 ---